Back to Your Essentials

 Prioritize the Essentials

 If you were to list out ALL the things you try and accomplish in one day, what would you write down?
-Leo Babauta, creator of Zen Habits, identifies that “the problem isn’t that we have too little time – we all get the same amount of time each day and each week.
+Leo Babauta identifies that “the problem isn’t that we have too little time – we all get the same amount of time each day and each week.
 It’s the exact right amount of time, because it’s all there is.
 Actually the real problem is that we want to do too much in the time we have.”

 Quiet Your Inner Chatter